Description

 • The maximum days under water over 5 years of Costco is 416 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Looking at maximum time in days below previous high water mark in of 311 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (199 days).
+• Looking at maximum days below previous high in of 230 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (199 days).

 AveDuration:

-• Compared with SPY (45 days) in the period of the last 3 years, the average days under water of 81 days is greater, thus worse.
+• Compared with the benchmark SPY (120 days) in the period of the last 5 years, the average days under water of 96 days of Costco is smaller, thus better.

 Performance (YTD)